ckeditor/ckeditor5/docs/framework/development-tools/package-generator/using-package-generator.md

 ## Migration

-If you have used the [`ckeditor5-package-generator`](https://www.npmjs.com/package/ckeditor5-package-generator) (version `1.1.0` or lower) to generate and develop your own plugins for CKEditor 5 and now you want to migrate to the newest installations methods used by CKEditor&nbsp;5 please visit the {@link updating/new-installation-methods Migrating CKEditor 5 to new installation methods} guide.
+If you have used the [`ckeditor5-package-generator`](https://www.npmjs.com/package/ckeditor5-package-generator) (version `1.1.0` or lower) to generate and develop your own plugins for CKEditor&nbsp;5 and now you want to migrate to the newest installations methods used by CKEditor&nbsp;5 please visit the {@link updating/new-installation-methods Migrating CKEditor&nbsp;5 to new installation methods} guide.
 You will find an instruction there that will guide you step by step through all things that need to be changed.